pazvives/DL-SP22-Project/README.md

 To replicate the results above, the two steps below should be followed.

  1. Backbone Training with SSL (code under /DL-SP22-Project/moco/)
- 2. Finetuning for object deteciton (code under /DL-SP22-Project/demo/)
+ 2. Finetuning for object detection (code under /DL-SP22-Project/demo/)

    ## Backbone Training with SSL